-Previously, Lloyd has been a Lilith Fair Talent Search Finalist, and a frequent honorable mention in both the Mid-Atlantic Song Contest and American Songwriter Magazine Lyric Contest. ilyAIMY is the 3-year-reigning Best Contemporary Folk Group/Duo at the Washington Area Music Awards and a Falcon Ridge Folk Festival Most Wanted Winner, among other honors.
+Previously, Lloyd has been a Lilith Fair Talent Search Finalist. ilyAIMY is the 3-year-reigning Best Contemporary Folk Group/Duo at the Washington Area Music Awards and a Falcon Ridge Folk Festival Most Wanted Winner, among other honors.

-In-Depth on the New CD: Lloyd met Reno-based pop-rock band, The Novelists, and teamed up with them for arrangements and instrumentation that mark a polished departure from her alt-folk grit with ilyAIMY.
+In-Depth on the CD: Lloyd met Reno-based pop-rock band, The Novelists, teaming for arrangements and instrumentation that mark a polished departure from her alt-folk grit with ilyAIMY.
 The result: Traditionally folk/acoustic instruments used in unorthodox ways that court jazz, indie, classical and rock.
 The disc begins with the anthemic pop love song, “Ask For Me,” and passes through the funny glockenspiel/kazoo folk of “The Animal Crackers Song” to end up in the string arrangement of “Pollock” and grinding roots rock of “Phantom.”
 Through it all, Lloyd‘s dusky, sensual, intensely emotional voice tells her unusual stories.
-As her CD wrapped, The Novelists won a performance spot on Train’s Sail Across the Sun Cruise, and are poised for major success.
-LA-based David Peters of Oak House Recording (Amber Rubarth, Vienna Teng) also mixed/mastered ”Mess.”
+As her CD wrapped, The Novelists won a performance spot on Train’s Sail Across the Sun Cruise.
+LA-based David Peters of Oak House Recording (Amber Rubarth, Vienna Teng) also mixed/mastered the project.